-Dell Technologies offers a full range of flexible consumption models that make it faster and easier for businesses to use VxRail to fuel digital transformation.
-These consumption models include both the technology itself and how businesses pay for this technology.

-VMware Cloud Foundation on VxRail

-VMware Cloud Foundation on VxRail delivers an experience that customers cannot find on any other infrastructure running VMware Cloud Foundation.
-VMware Cloud Foundation on VxRail builds upon native VxRail and VMware Cloud Foundation capabilities with additional unique integration features that are jointly engineered by Dell Technologies and VMware.
-These features help simplify, streamline, and automate the operations of an entire SDDC from before Day 0 all the way through Day 2 operations.
+Flexible Dell Technologies offers a full range of flexible consumption models that make it faster consumption and easier for businesses to use VxRail to fuel digital transformation.
+These consumption models models include both the technology itself and how businesses pay for this technology.
+VMware Cloud Foundation on VxRail VMware Cloud Foundation (VCF) on VxRail delivers an experience that customers cannot find on any other infrastructure running VMware Cloud Foundation.
+VCF on VxRail builds upon native VxRail and VMware Cloud Foundation capabilities with additional unique Dell engineered integration features.
+These features help simplify, streamline, and automate the operations of a VCF on VxRail private cloud from day 0 through day 2 operations.